roman-aguilera/Masters-Project/README.md

 # High Dimemsionality, Value Iteration, and Barycentric Interpolation in Robotic Control
-Materials from my masters project at UCSB.
+Materials from my Masters Project at UC Santa Barbara.

 # Robotic Control with Value Iteration and Barycentric Interpolation